5 Rules For Managing Channel Partners Effectively

 It should be a non-zero-sum arrangement for everyone involved, that is, a win-win situation.
 This will motivate your partners to exert utmost diligence and focus on your task.

-Knowing that successful marketing and sales are anchored on the shared objective of growing revenue and mutual insights, it is important to avail your partners with the opportunity to contribute to the company particularly when crucial decisions are to be made.
+Knowing that successful marketing and sales are anchored on the shared objective of growing revenue and mutual insights, it is important to avail your partners of the opportunity to contribute to the company particularly when crucial decisions are to be made.